-To pick the right anchor for your pontoon, you have to understand the type of anchor that best fits your boat and conditions of the water bed.
+To pick the right anchor for your pontoon, you must understand the type of anchor that best fits your boat and the water bed conditions.

 Pontoon Boat Anchor Types